scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:10
 the associated costs.
 1:12
-Now that we've covered the whys, let's turn to the hows.
+Now that we’ve covered the whys, let’s turn to the hows.
 1:15
-We'll start by talking about what to monitor.
+We’ll start by talking about what to monitor.
 1:18
-From there, we'll get into how to best manage alerts.
+From there, we’ll get into how to best manage alerts.
 1:21
-And finally, we'll cover cost management
+And finally, we’ll cover cost management
 1:23
 for cloud monitoring.
 1:25
-Let's get into it.
+Let’s get into it.
 1:27
-Let's start by talking about the obvious first question.
+Let’s start by talking about the obvious first question.
 What to Monitor
 1:29
 What should you be monitoring?
 1:31
 For the answer, we can turn to chapter 6
 1:33
-of the "Site Reliability Engineering" book on monitoring 1:36 distributed systems.
+of the “Site Reliability Engineering” book on monitoring 1:36 distributed systems.
 1:38